For the purposes of this policy, “personal information” means information about an identifiable individual.

 - to communicate with clients, potential clients, suppliers, staff, contractors and others;

-- to purchase products and services; or
+- to purchase products and services; and

 - to comply with our legal obligations, and to meet our reporting obligations as required by law.